forbiddenspiral/cs_vanilla-plus_mini_repack/README.md

 **General Notes:**

-- Core gameplay mechanics like ballistics, damage systems, AI, and player attributes remain unchanged from the vanilla game.
+- Core gameplay mechanics like ballistics, damage systems, and AI remain faithful to the vanilla experience.
+Some player attributes have been adjusted to align more closely with the values found in COP.
 Item consumable properties are modified by the Medicine Mod.
 - Due to time constraints and limited modding experience.
-An optional "Alternative Ballistics Core" add-on is planned to potentially port these features directly from SRP in the future.
+An optional "Alternative Ballistics Core" addon is planned to potentially port these features directly from SRP in the future.
 - Original graphics and visuals are preserved.
 - Limited compatibility: supports 16:9 aspect ratio monitors, resolutions up to 1920x1080, and English language (subtitles included).

 **Credits and Thanks:**

-- My sincere gratitude to the following modders for creating these fantastic mods:
+- My sincere gratitude to the following modders for creating these fantastic mods and tools:
   - ColR_iT/Fix for downed NPCs by naxac and Anim_rouge/Translated by MisterBadGuy/Modified by PartyBoat/Modified again and adapted to multilanguage by forgottenspiral: "Medicine Mod" (one of my favorited Lua scripts)
     - <https://www.amk-team.ru/forum/topic/12674-medicina/>
     - <https://www.moddb.com/mods/stalker-animationssounds-for-consumables/downloads/medicine-rc-ver1-1>